percona/pbm-docs/docs/usage/pitr-tutorial.md

 A point-in-time restore from a physical backup consists of two steps:

-1. Restore from the physical backup snapshot
+1. Restore from the physical backup snapshot.
 2. Manual replay of oplog events on top of it up to a specific timestamp.

 !!! tip